ArcanaFramework/fileformats/README.rst

         Yaml.get_converter(Json, name="json2yaml", in_file=wf.lzin.in_json)
     )
     wf.add(
-        AnExampleTask(
+        MyTask(
             name="my_task",
             in_file=wf.json2yaml.lzout.out_file,
         )
     )
     ...

-Alternatively, the conversion can be performed standalone with
+Alternatively, the conversion can be executed outside of a Pydra_ workflow with

 .. code-block:: python